 Utilise the charity’s monitoring platforms to produce reports that inform the broader communications strategy.

-Protect DrinkAware’s reputation by identifying potential risks and supporting the de- escalation of crises.
+Protect Drinkaware’s reputation by identifying potential risks and supporting the de- escalation of crises.

 Collaborate with the research team to promote the charity’s key findings and highlight the impact of its work.